ecomfe/awesome-echarts/README.md

 ### HTTP Server

-- [Apache ECharts HTTP Export Server](https://github.com/xiaomaigou/echarts-export-server) @xiaomaiyun - This is a Node.js-based service, and uses node canvas to render Apache ECharts charts to images (PNG, JPG, SVG , PDF and Base64) to be sent back to the user..
+- [Apache ECharts HTTP Export Server](https://github.com/xiaomaigou/echarts-export-server) @xiaomaiyun - This is a Node.js-based service, and uses node canvas to render Apache ECharts charts to images (PNG, JPG, SVG, PDF and Base64) to be sent back to the user..

 ### iOS